Quaglino's: After WWII

 The Quaglino brothers returned to England in 1947, with some difficulty, but the restaurant continued to be popular.

 In 1947, George Soros was a waiter at Quaglino's.

 Queen Elizabeth II dined at Quaglino's in 1956, making her the first reigning British monarch to eat at a public restaurant.
 The restaurant was said to have a table permanently reserved for the regular visits by Princess Margaret, the Duke and Duchess of Kent and Princess Alexandra.

 John Profumo and his wife made a show of togetherness at a dinner-dance at Quaglino's in 1963, after the scandal of the Profumo affair broke.

 In March 1969, Judy Garland held the wedding reception for her marriage to Mickey Deans, her fifth, at Quaglino's.
 The reception was reported to have been poorly attended, with more waiters than guests; even Garland's daughter Liza Minnelli failed to attend, saying "I can't make it Mamma but I promise I'll come to your next one!".

 Quaglino's reputation faded in the 1960s, as it was sold to a succession of hotel companies, and it closed in 1977.

 The new Quaglino's, 1993

-Terence Conran of Conran Restaurants bought the restaurant in 1993 and revived the name, aiming to revive the spirit of the original:
+Terence Conran and Joel Kissin of Conran Restaurants bought the restaurant in 1993 and revived the name, aiming to revive the spirit of the original:

 The restaurant became a staple of the BBC television sitcom Absolutely Fabulous.

 In 2013, Quaglino's hid a £2000 pearl in an oyster to be served at the restaurant as a publicity stunt based on the incident when Barbara Cartland found a small pearl by accident in the 1930s.

 In 2014, the restaurant reopened after a £3 million renovation under the new owners of the Conran Restaurants, D&D London.

 In 2018, Quaglino's launched its sustainable menu "Science of Sustainability" featuring sustainably sourced products.